hsc-research/tutorial_genus/README.md

 > How to read this image: There is a single clock name clk.
 It's period is 1000ps (1ns), which means a frequency of 1GHz.
 There is a single clock domain and a total of 1806 registers (flip-flops) are connected to this clock.
 The duty cycle is 50/50, meaning that the clock is assumed to be a perfect square wave.

 Next, let's have a look at timing.
 The command we will be using is `report_timing`.
-The result looks like this:
+The report looks like this (but it will not be a perfect match to your result):

 ![image](https://user-images.githubusercontent.com/50336652/229806406-71bacc2d-e75a-4855-8486-6b49684f7de8.png)